 Flights are completely full

-I couldn’t help but laugh at SVV when he assumed we’d show up and have the middle seat blocked.
-Most airlines did away with that earlier this year, with only Delta extending it through the end of April.
-Now, every airline is booking out middle seats.
+I couldn’t help but laugh at SVV on our flight back in March when he assumed we’d show up and have the middle seat blocked.
+Most airlines did away with that earlier at the beginning of the year, and at the time of publication, they were booking out every seat on the plane.

-The flights are at full capacity.
-We’ve been on six flights in the past six weeks, and all but one had nearly every seat taken.
+On pretty much every flight we’ve taken this year, the planes have been at full capacity or with just a handful of unbooked middle seats open; gone are the days of having your own row on a mid-week flight!
 Again, if you’re someone who is going to be stressed out by sitting in such close proximity to a stranger—even a masked stranger at that as you are not allowed to take your mask off unless you’re taking a sip of a drink—then stick to traveling by car for the near future.

 Rental cars are hard to come by